-The Peter A. Torigian Community Life Center opened its doors as a new state-of-the-art facility in November, 1991.
-Situated on beautifully landscaped grounds in a quiet setting, the Torigian Community Life Center's 30,000 square feet of adaptable space is handicapped accessible.
+The Peter A. Torigian Senior Center opened its doors as a new state-of-the-art facility in November, 1991.
+Situated on beautifully landscaped grounds in a quiet setting, the Torigian Senior Center's 37,000 square feet of adaptable space is handicapped accessible.

 Managed by the Peabody Council on Aging, a service agency of the City of Peabody, the Center meets the diverse interests of Peabody residents in areas such as entertainment, fitness, education, social services, daycare, and recreation.

-The Peter A. Torigian Community Life Center invites your participation.
+The Peter A. Torigian Senior Center invites your participation.
 To learn more about the latest programs, events and volunteer opportunities or to receive our monthly publication “Tips & Topics” call the Center at 978-531-2254.

 Add some fun and excitement to your day!